 Here are 10 tips to guide you in your search.

 How to Choose a Divorce Lawyer

-1. Decide what divorce process you want to use.
-This is the FIRST decision you need to make!
+1. Decide what divorce process you want to use FIRST.

-You have to decide whether you want to use mediation, litigation, collaborative divorce or cooperative divorce.
-Then you can start looking for a divorce lawyer who is experienced in getting people divorced using that divorce process.
+That means that you have to decide whether you want to use mediation, litigation, Collaborative Divorce, or some other divorce process FIRST.
+Then you can start looking for a divorce lawyer who is experienced in using that divorce process.

-If you have a lot of assets, own companies, or have a complicated financial situation, then, yes, you are going to need an experienced lawyer, or law firm, who understands finances and is equipped to handle a complicated divorce.
+If you have a lot of assets, own companies, or have a complicated financial situation, then, yes, you may need a big law firm to represent you.
+At the very least, you will need an attorney who understands finances and is equipped to handle a complicated divorce.

 You have to balance the level of legal services that you need with the cost of the services that you can afford.
 And you have to be honest with yourself.

 If you own multiple properties and have a six figure salary, you CAN afford a divorce lawyer.
 The fact that you don’t want to pay a divorce lawyer is really beside the point.
 When you have something to lose, “cheaping out” on your divorce lawyer can cost you more than you save.

 On the other hand, if you are living paycheck to paycheck, have no assets and a boatload of debt, getting an expensive, high-powered divorce lawyer is crazy!
 It might make you feel better.
 But, it might also land you in bankruptcy court too!

 4. Ask around.